Teton Pass

 for trading furs from the Rocky Mountains, and

-lobbied for a trading post on the Columbia
+lobbied for a trading post on the Columbia River.

-River.
-Jefferson encouraged John Jacob Astor, a
+Jefferson encouraged John Jacob Astor, a German

-interested in profiting from the fur trade.
+profiting from the fur trade.
+There was also the

-by Simon Frazier, and the independent Spaniard
+Canadian Fur Company headed by Simon Frazier, and

-become famous for his legendary solitary
+he would become famous for his legendary solitary

 exploits in what is now Yellowstone Park.
 In the

-winter of 1807 Manuel Lisa and 40 of his
+winter of 1807 Manuel Lisa and 40 of his employees

-employees established an impermanent settlement
+established an impermanent settlement for the

-near the confluence of the Bighorn River with
+confluence of the Bighorn River with the

-the Yellowstone: Fort Lisa.
-This location, east
+Yellowstone: Fort Lisa.
+This location, east of

-of where Billings is now, was familiar from
+where Billings is now, was familiar from

 experience with the Lewis and Clarke expedition.